Jsitech/JShielder/README.md

 * Install the Apache Web Server
 * Install, configure and secure PHP
 * Secure Apache via configuration file and with installation of the Modules ModSecurity, ModEvasive, Qos and SpamHaus
+* Secures NginX with the Installation of ModSecurity NginX module
 * Installs RootKit Hunter
 * Secures Root Home and Grub Configuration Files
 * Installs Unhide to help Detect Malicious Hidden Processes